24 Top-Rated Tourist Attractions in Las Vegas, NV

 The New York-New York Hotel in Las Vegas is across the street from both the MGM Grand Hotel and the Excalibur Resort Hotel.
 Visually stunning, the hotel is designed to appear like New York's skyline, complete with the Brooklyn Bridge and the Statue of Liberty.
 A huge roller coaster, called the Big Apple Coaster, circles in and around the hotel.

-Should you work up an appetite while staying at the hotel, seven different restaurants offer up everything from sushi through to steaks.
+Should you work up an appetite while staying at the hotel, seven different restaurants offer up everything from sushi to steaks.

 Address: 3790 S Las Vegas Blvd, Las Vegas